-- 21 In this work, growth factor probability density functions (GF-PDFs) are obtained from the measured GFs following the procedures given by Gysel et al. (2009).
-The method uses a full 22 TDMA transfer forward function in combination with a γ^2 minimization algorithm, which has 23 been tested on HTDMA data (Gysel et al. 2007; Allan et al. 2008).
-A piecewise linear 24 25 inversion approach was used, with the center of the first and the last inversion bins set to 26 GF=0.7 and GF=2.5, respectively.
-The resolution chosen was Δ GF = 0.15.
-All GF-PDFs 27 measured in the range 87% < RH < 93% were recalculated to RH=90% according to 28 equations (3) and (6) in Gysel et al. (2009).
+In this work, growth factor probability density functions (GF-PDFs) are obtained from the measured GFs following the procedures given by Gysel et al. (2009).
+The method uses a full TDMA transfer forward function in combination with a χ^2 minimization algorithm, which has been tested on HTDMA data (Gysel et al., 2007; Allan et al., 2008).
+A piecewise linear inversion approach was used, with the centre of the first and the last inversion bins set to GF=0.7 and GF=2.5, respectively.
+The resolution chosen was Δ GF=0.15.
+All GF-PDFs measured in the range 87 % < RH < 93 % were recalculated to RH=90 % according to Eqs.
+(3) and (6) in Gysel et al. (2009).
 Data acquired at lower or higher RH were ignored and scans that show particle counts less than 1 cm-3 are not included in the analysis.

-29 - 30 The HTDMA at the pdD is calibrated using ammonium sulphate, which has well documented - 31 hygroscopic parameters.
-With a resolution $\Delta GF = 0.15$ chosen for the fit, the spread in data
+The HTDMA at the pdD is calibrated using ammonium sulfate, which has well-documented hygroscopic parameters.
+With a resolution $\Delta GF = 0.15$ chosen for the fit, the spread in data obtained by ammonium sulfate is $\sigma < 0.05$.
+According to Sjögren et al. (2008), GF-PDFs showing $\sigma \leq 0.10$ indicate an internal mixture, or a quasi-internal mixture with limited spread of growth modes.
+In contrast, GF-PDFs with $\sigma \geq 0.15$ are considered externally mixed, or quasi-internally mixed with substantial spread of growth factors.
+These mixing state criteria were followed to evaluate data also in this work.

-- obtained by ammonium sulphate is $\sigma < 0.05$.
-According to Sjögren et al. (2008), GF-PDFs - showing $\sigma \le 0.10$ indicate an internal mixture, or a quasi-internal mixture with limited spread - 3 of growth modes.
-Contrary, GF-PDFs with $\sigma \ge 0.15$ are considered externally mixed, or - 4 quasi-internally mixed with substantial spread of growth factors.
-These mixing state criteria - 5 were followed to evaluate data also in this work. - 6 Hygroscopic growth factor distributions are quite complex at the pdD, often with two and - 7 sometimes three hygroscopic modes observed simultaneously.
-This indicates a high degree of - 8 external mixing and the influence of multiple sources of particles at the site.
-When the - 9 distribution is multi-modal, the average GF provided by the TDMAinv program is not - sufficient to fully describe the different hygroscopic modes of individual GF-PDFs.
-All data is - 11 therefore further interpreted using a Matlab program developed at LaMP.
-By describing the - obtained GF-PDF as a superposition of multiple Gaussians, the growth factor GF, spread σ, - and number fraction NF of particles in each hygroscopic mode can be identified for every - scan individually.
-This means that when the GF spread in the DMA transfer is higher than - expected ($\sigma > 0.10$), two different hygroscopic modes are searched to explain this spread.
-The - aspect of this type of analysis, with a strict mode fitting procedure for each individual GF- - 17 PDF, enables a more accurate idea of the aerosol mixing state.
-Figure 1 is an example of a - bimodal growth factor distribution obtained from the TDMAinv program, where the software - 19 provides an average GF of 1.38 and a spread σ of 0.18.
-The different modes are identified - using the Matlab program and a fit of multiple Gaussians on a single GF spectrum analysis.
-In - 21 this example, a first GF mode is identified at GF 1.00 and σ 0.07 and a second at GF 1.37 and - 22 σ 0.09. - 23 Further, hygroscopic kappa values κ, as introduced by Petters and Kreidenweis (2007), are - 24 calculated according to Eq.
-(1)
+Hygroscopic growth factor distributions are quite complex at the pdD, often with two and sometimes three hygroscopic modes observed simultaneously.
+This indicates a high degree of external mixing and the influence of multiple sources of particles at the site.
+When the distribution is multi-modal, the average GF provided by the TDMAinv program is not sufficient to fully describe the different hygroscopic modes of individual GF-PDFs.
+All data are therefore further interpreted using a Matlab program developed at LaMP.
+By describing the obtained GF-PDF as a superposition of multiple Gaussians, the growth factor GF, spread σ and number fraction NF of particles in each hygroscopic mode can be identified for every scan individually.
+This means that when the GF spread in the DMA transfer is higher than expected $(\sigma > 0.10)$, two different hygroscopic modes are searched to explain this spread.
+The aspect of this type of analysis, with a strict mode-fitting procedure for each individual GF-PDF, enables a more accurate idea of the aerosol mixing state.
+Figure 1 is an example of a bimodal growth factor distribution obtained from the TDMAinv program, where the software provides an average GF of 1.38 and a spread σ of 0.18.
+The different modes are identified using the Matlab program and a fit of multiple Gaussians on a single GF spectrum analysis.
+In this example, a first GF mode is identified at GF 1.00 and σ 0.07 and a second at GF 1.37 and σ 0.09.